 Bangkok was awesome.
 It was nice to be pampered for a little while.
 I haven’t left the developing world in almost a year.
 Thailand is certainly part of the developing world, and despite all its political unrest, joining the upper class for a few days was nice.
 It was more than nice actually.
 My only regret is that I never got to see the nitty-gritty of Bangkok.
 Oh well.
 Maybe next time I'll go see some trannies.

-This is not it for Thailand though.
+This is not the end of my time in Thailand though.
 Stay tuned for more.